Multiscale Modeling of Vacancy-Cluster Interactions and Solute Clustering Kinetics in Multicomponent Alloys: Results

-To further investigate the variation in migration barriers, we classify the migration barriers for each bond, $E_{\text{mig}}^{\text{bond}}$, into three distinct groups, that is, migrations within clusters (yellow), transitions from the cluster surface to the nearest neighbor shell (light blue), and jumps beyond the nearest neighbor shell (dark blue), as depicted in Fig.~\ref{fig:cluster_energies}d.
-The distributions of $E_{\text{mig}}^{\text{bond}}$ for each group are plotted.
-Consistent with observations in Fig.~\ref{fig:cluster_energies}c, migration barriers are typically lower within the cluster.
-In contrast, vacancies jumping out of the nearest neighbor shell exhibit barriers primarily in the range of 0.54 to 0.62 eV, closely matching the vacancy migration barrier in pure Al. Ultimately, Fig.~\ref{fig:cluster_energies} illustrates that the cluster's energetics create a low-energy basin in the \ac{PEL}, as depicted in Fig.~\ref{fig:cluster_energies}e.
-The basin presents mainly a short-range effect, and the cluster-matrix boundary can be interpreted as defining the edge of this energy basin, at which $E_{\text{bind}}^{\text{site}} \approx 0$ and $E_{\text{mig}}^{\text{bond}} \approx E_\text{mig}^{\text{Al}}$.
+To further quantify the variations in migration barriers among different site types, Fig.~\ref{fig:cluster_energies}d presents the probability distributions of $E_{\text{mig}}^{\text{bond}}$ for three categories of vacancy migration events: (i) migrations within the cluster (yellow), (ii) transitions from the cluster surface to the surrounding nearest-neighbor shell (light blue), and (iii) jumps beyond the nearest-neighbor shell (dark blue).
+Consistent with Fig.~\ref{fig:cluster_energies}c, migration barriers are generally lower within the cluster interior.
+In contrast, vacancy jumps beyond the nearest-neighbor shell predominantly exhibit barriers in the range of 0.54 to 0.62~eV, closely aligning with the migration barrier in pure Al. Finally, Fig.~\ref{fig:cluster_energies}e provides a conceptual illustration of the \ac{PEL} of vacancy migration, representing the so-called ``vacancy prison'' created by a solute cluster.
+An energy basin is spatially localized at the cluster scale, with its boundary effectively defined by the cluster-matrix interface, where $E_{\text{bind}}^{\text{site}} \approx 0$ and $E_{\text{mig}}^{\text{bond}} \approx E_{\text{mig}}^{\text{Al}}$.
+The energy basin strongly binds vacancies, significantly reducing their mobility and effectively trapping them.
+Although trapped, vacancies within these "prisons" are not completely immobile.
+They can still move around within the cluster due to relatively low migration barriers.
+However, their probability of escaping back into the matrix is greatly reduced, leading to prolonged trapping.